Disability Standards for Education

 |Senior Secondary Schools||Part One (Lessons 1-3)||Part Two (Lessons 4-8)|

-e-learning resources available for SASS staff, including School Learning Support Officers
+e-learning resources available for Education Assistants including SASS staff and School Learning Support Officers

 These six lessons are grouped into Part One and Part Two.
 They are available for all SASS staff and are accessed online as the teachers’ lessons:

 Disability Standards for Education: A parent and community resource

 An e-learning web resource; A practical guide for individuals, families and communities is also freely available.
 Schools may share the link for this resource with their local community.